Volunteer in Bali

 How can I communicate with my family from Bali?

 Not only is it important to you, but it’s very important to us that you will have the option to get in contact with your family during your experience with our volunteer program in Bali.
 This process is uncomplicated and effortless.
-There’s internet access available almost everywhere in Bali, and you will be able to access video chat, Skype or Facebook chat all with ease.
-If you prefer, you can directly call them from your mobile phone!
+There’s internet access available almost everywhere in Bali, and you will be able to access video chat, WhatsApp, or Facebook Messenger with ease.
+If you prefer, you can directly call them from your mobile phone.

 Can I use my phone while volunteering?